Short Chains, Deep Thoughts: Balancing Reasoning Efficiency and Intra-Segment Capability via Split-Merge Optimization: More Results

 \subsection{Detailed Results on LLM Judges}

 In this section, we present detailed performance metrics across different LLM evaluators to substantiate the robustness of CoSMo.
-Table~\ref{tab:llm_judge} enumerates the accuracy scores for CoSMo and baseline methods across all four datasets when evaluated by Qwen-2.5-7B-Instruct, Qwen-2.5-14B-Instruct, and Llama-3.1-8B-Instruct.
+Table~\ref{tab:llm_judge} enumerates the accuracy scores for CoSMo and baseline methods on HotpotQA and CRAG when evaluated by Qwen-2.5-7B-Instruct, Qwen-2.5-14B-Instruct, Qwen-2.5-72B-Instruct, and Llama-3.1-8B-Instruct.
 The results demonstrate that our method maintains its lead across varying evaluation protocols.
 Furthermore, we observe that CoSMo consistently outperforms baselines regardless of the strictness or bias of the specific judge employed.